– ad – post contains affiliate links –

 We flew with Thomas Cook who weren’t bad but didn’t come close to the Thomson Dreamliner we experienced last year.
 We had a pleasant 10 hour flight none the less with some great films (you need to pay an extra £4 for the decent ones), nice James Martin in-flight food (main meal and afternoon tea) with a few cheeky gins to wash it all down with – unlike Thomson’s Dreamliner you have to pay for these at standard airplane prices.
-We saved a LOT of money on our package deal going through Thomas Cook at the time so these little extras weren’t the end of the world but we do feel like Thomson had the finer details sorted on their long haul flights whereas Thomas Cook still felt a little like a cheaper short haul Europe flight.
+We saved a fair bit on our package deal going through Thomas Cook at the time so these little extras weren’t the end of the world but we do feel like Thomson had the finer details sorted on their long haul flights whereas Thomas Cook still felt a little like a cheaper short haul Europe flight.

 With our deal we had a Deluxe Gold Double Room on the Hacienda side of the hotel.
 The Hard Rock Hotel Rivera Maya is split into two halves – Hacienda, the family side and Heaven, the adults only side.
 By staying in the Hacienda side as long as you’re over 18 you have access to the whole hotel so it doesn’t necessarily matter which side you stay on.
 We learned last year that more often than not in Mexico the family sides can be quieter than the adults only which on many occasions are more like spring break than a relaxing holiday!